 A group of people named by state legislatures to select the President and VP

-Today, people choose the electors in the electoral college
+Today, political parties choose the electors in the electoral college at state party conventions

 Supported the Constitution